-The 2019 Bun Carnival to be staged at the soccer pitch of Pak Tai Temple Playground, Cheung Chau from 14 April to 13 May 2019 is jointly organised by the Hong Kong Cheung Chau Bun Festival Committee and the Leisure and Cultural Services Department, in association with the Cheung Chau Wai Chiu County Association Limited, the Cheung Chau Rural Committee, the Islands District Office and the China Hong Kong Mountaineering and Climbing Union.
-Sponsored by LUKFOOK JEWELLERY, Watsons Water and the Islands District Council, the carnival aims to familiarise the public with the bun scrambling tradition and local customs.
+The Bun Carnival to be staged at the soccer pitch of Pak Tai Temple Playground, Cheung Chau is jointly organised by the Hong Kong Cheung Chau Bun Festival Committee and the Leisure and Cultural Services Department, in association with the Cheung Chau Wai Chiu County Association Limited, the Cheung Chau Rural Committee, the Islands District Office and the China Hong Kong Mountaineering and Climbing Union Limited.
+Sponsored by the Islands District Council, the carnival aims to familiarise the public with the bun scrambling tradition and local customs.